PamAnalyst/Google-Data-Analytics-Capstone-Project/README.md

 ```
 </details>

-When analysing total trips by month, we can see the annual trend persists, with annual members outnumbering casual riders in each month.
+When analysing **total trips by month**, we can see the annual trend persists, with annual members outnumbering casual riders in each month.

 Additionally, both user types exhibit seasonal patterns, experiencing peak demand during summer months and a decline in winter.